Instrument/map-dive/docs/editor.md

 3. Press TAB to switch into gameplay controls.
 4. As you fly, press the space bar to drop stars.
 Try to keep to the path of gates you created in the previous section.
 5. Press TAB again to switch back to zero-gravity mode.

+_now is good time to save your level again_

 ### Refine the Course